 - SKIN AND COAT: Reinforces the skin barrier with essential nutrients for skin support and coat care

-- REAL CHICKEN FIRST: This Blue Buffalo dry dog food is made with real, high quality chicken as the #1 ingredient
+- REAL CHICKEN FIRST: Blue Buffalo dry dog food starts with real chicken as the first ingredient to help support healthy, lean muscles in adult dogs

 - SMALL BREED DOG FOOD:Contains one (1) 4-pound bag of Nature's Recipe grain free dry dog food for small breed adult dogs